Pi4J/pi4j.github.io/content/examples/jbang/bme280_temperature_humidity_pressure.md

 * GND to GND
 * SCK to I2C clock SCL (pin 5)
 * SDI to I2C data SDA (pin 3)
+* CS to 3.3V

+{{% notice tip %}}
+The connection order is documented in the datasheet, and mentions a connection between the CS pin and 3.3V is required to enable the I2C interface, before the VCC pin is connected to 3.3V.
+Failure to do this could lead to frustrating debugging...
+{{% /notice %}}

 In the wiring diagram, another brand of board ([Sparkfun](https://www.sparkfun.com/products/13676)) is used, which has the I2C and SPI connections on different sides, but to align it with the pictures, the same connections are used as are available on the Adafruit board.